Kate has a background in sociology, media and cultural studies and gender and sexuality studies.

 Kate's research explores various themes of gender, sexuality and popular culture, with a particular focus on television.

-McNicholas Smith, Kate (2020) Lesbians On TV: New Queer Visibility and The Lesbian Normal.
+McNicholas Smith, Kate (2020) Lesbians On Television: New Queer Visibility and The Lesbian Normal.
 Bristol: Intellect https://www.intellectbooks.com/lesbians-on-television

 McNicholas Smith, Kate (2019) ‘Time for all of us to Walk into the Sunshine Together’: Glee, the same-sex wedding spectacle and the imagining of queer futures’ in Something Old, Something New: the Wedding Spectacle Across Contemporary Cultures, Helen Wood, Melanie Kennedy & Jilly Kay (eds.)
 London: Routledge.

 McNicholas Smith, Kate.
 (2017) ‘Sexualisation or the Queer Feminist Provocations of Miley Cyrus’.
 Feminist Theory 18(3): 281-298 http://journals.sagepub.com/doi/abs/10.1177/1464700117721880